 Lexus RX 450h hybrid engine, 0-62mph and acceleration

 There are several key components in the 'self-charging' hybrid powertrain that give the RX 450h its efficiency credentials.
 At the heart of the system is a powerful 3.5-litre V6 petrol engine offering up to 262bhp, which drives the front wheels only with the help of a 167bhp electric motor.

 A second 68bhp motor sits on the back axle to power the rear wheels – there’s no drive at all to the rear wheels from the engine.
 The front wheels get their drive through a constantly variable transmission (CVT), which is a type of gearbox with the equivalent of eight gear ratios.
 When you put your foot down, everything works together to provide a maximum combined power output limited to 308bhp and results in a potential 0-62mph time of 7.7 seconds.

 Unfortunately, although the RX 450h's performance looks good on paper, the CVT gearbox makes it feel sluggish and the engine seem uncomfortably strained.
-A gentler driving style is much more rewarding, when the powertrain is quiet and refined.
+A gentler driving style is more rewarding, when the powertrain is quiet and refined.
 There’s an EV mode for electric-only driving, but this is only possible in short bursts due to the limited battery capacity.
-An Eco mode is also available; this smooths out clumsy driver inputs to maximise efficiency of the hybrid powertrain, while Sport mode makes the engine and gearbox a little more responsive – although the differences are hard to notice.
-The RX 450h's top speed is124mph for all versions.
+Eco mode is also available; this smooths out clumsy driver inputs to maximise efficiency of the hybrid powertrain, while Sport mode makes the engine and gearbox a little more responsive – although the differences are hard to notice.
+Top speed is124mph for all versions.